-- 49.26.
-An ADI must have a method of allocating a cash flow profile to each non-market-related item, consisting of a series of notional cash flows and associated dates at which they are assumed to occur. - The total value at a non-market-related item's inception date of all its notional cash flows, each discounted using the NMR curve for its currency, must equal the consideration paid to establish the item, or the initial book value of the item if there is no such consideration. - 21.28.
+- 23. An ADI must have a method of allocating a cash flow profile to each non-marketrelated item, consisting of a series of notional cash flows and associated dates at which they are assumed to occur. - 24.
+The total value at a non-market-related item's inception date of all its notional cash flows, each discounted using the NMR curve for its currency, must equal the consideration paid to establish the item, or the initial book value of the item if there is no such consideration. - 25.
 The notional cash flows of a principal-and-interest item must be classified into notional principal cash flows and notional interest cash flows.
 The repricing profile of a principal-and-interest item is the set of notional principal cash flows and associated dates, which are called repricing dates.
-At any date, the future notional principal cash flows must sum to the principal then outstanding. - 22.29.
-An ADI must have a documented method of determining the notional interest cash flows of a principal-and-interest item based on its notional principal cash flows, such that: - (a) the notional interest cash flows occur on the dates upon which interest is actually required to be paid under the item, except that a notional interest cash flow associated with any notional principal cash flow occurring on the next business day after the calculation date may occur at the same time as the notional principal cash flow; and - (b) projections of notional interest cash flows may be changed only to the extent that the change is necessitated by changes to the item's repricing profile. - 23.30.
-An ADI's augmented banking book is the ADI's banking book together with an earnings offset, which is a notional principal- and- interest item.
-For the earnings offset, the ADI must choose a repricing profile consisting of at least twelve equal-sizedoutgoing notional principal cash flows, spaced evenly over the year following the calculation date and summing to, each of magnitude one-twelfth the book value of the banking book at the calculation date.
-Notional interest cash flows on the earnings offset must be determined in accordance with paragraphs 27 to 29 of this Attachment as if the earnings offset were incepted at the calculation date and a notional principal cash flow occurs, equal to all unpaid, accrued interest at that time.
+At any date, the future notional principal cash flows must sum to the principal then outstanding.

-- 24. For each type of core deposit, the repricing profile of the portfolio of all core deposits of that type must consist of: - (a) a notional principal cash flow on the next business day after the calculation date, of amount no less than 20 per cent of the balance; and - 25.31. a non-increasing series of notional principal cash flows spaced evenly over the period from the calculation date to the last in the series, which must be no more than five years after the calculation date. - 26.32.
-For all non-maturity deposits that are not core deposits, the repricing profile must have only one notional principal cash flow, occurring on the next business day after the calculation date, unless APRA approves an alternative treatment. - An ADI must choose the repricing date of each notional principal cash flow of an OPI item as the earliest date at which: - (a) the ADI has the right to change the interest rate on the principal, or the rate is contractually required to be reset in line with an external benchmark; or - (b) the cash flow will be paid, based on: - (i) if the ADI designates the OPI item to have a contractual repricing profile, an assumption that all principal payments occur at the contractually-scheduled dates; - (ii) if the ADI designates the OPI item to have a behavioural repricing profile, an assumption that the timing of all principal payments will be in line with best estimate expectations in the case of payments that do not attract economic adjustments for the impact of breaking term, and with the contractually scheduled dates for payments that would otherwise attract such economic adjustments.8 - 28.34.
-An ADI must designate an OPI item to have a repricing profile that is:
+- 26. An ADI must have a documented method of determining the notional interest cash flows of a principal-and-interest item based on its notional principal cash flows, such that: - (a) the notional interest cash flows occur on the dates upon which interest is actually required to be paid under the item, except that a notional interest cash flow associated with any notional principal cash flow occurring on the next business day after the calculation date may occur at the same time as the notional principal cash flow; and - (b) projections of notional interest cash flows may be changed only to the extent that the change is necessitated by changes to the item's repricing profile. - 27.
+An ADI's augmented banking book is the ADI's banking book together with an earnings offset, which is a notional principal-and-interest item.
+For the earnings offset, the ADI must choose a repricing profile consisting of at least twelve equal-sized notional principal cash flows, spaced evenly over the year following the calculation date and summing to the book value of the banking book at the calculation date. - 28.
+For each type of core deposit, the repricing profile of the portfolio of all core deposits of that type must consist of: - (a) a notional principal cash flow on the next business day after the calculation date, of amount no less than 20 per cent of the balance; and - (b) a non-increasing series of notional principal cash flows spaced evenly over the period from the calculation date to the last in the series, which must be no more than five years after the calculation date. - 29.
+For all non-maturity deposits that are not core deposits, the repricing profile must have only one notional principal cash flow, occurring on the next business day after the calculation date, unless APRA approves an alternative treatment. - 30.
+An ADI must choose the repricing date of each notional principal cash flow of an OPI item as the earliest date at which: - (a) the ADI has the right to change the interest rate on the principal, or the rate is contractually required to be reset in line with an external benchmark; or - (b) the cash flow will be paid, based on: - (i) if the ADI designates the OPI item to have a contractual repricing profile, an assumption that all principal payments occur at the contractually-scheduled dates;